Bohdan2001007/Todo-list/README.md

 # Secret information

-- Secret information, like secret key stored in .env file.
-Sample storage in .env_sample
+- Secret information, like SECRET_KEY stored in .env file.

+- An example of storing secret information is in the file .env_sample.

-- You need to create .env file to store your own secret information
+- You can also create your own .env file and save your secret information in it, as in the example.

 # Demo
 ![Page1](/static/Page1.png)